biostat821-2023/Final__project/README.md

 Users will be asked to fill in demographic information and clinical information which will connect to SQLite.

-We have two classes and each class has three functions
+We have two classes, Patient and Sample, and each class has three functions to add, delete, and update the demographical or clincial information.
-- (1) Enter the patient's demographic data and clinical data through a series of prompts.
+- Enter the patient's demographic data and clinical data through a series of prompts.
-- (2) Use SQLite and store the data into local database
+- Use SQLite and store the data into local database

 ### 2. Analytical Service